John Graweere

 John Graweere also known as John Gowen (ca. 1615–living 1641) (Note: His surname was spelled a number of ways, Graweere, Gowen, Grasheare, Grashere, and Geawean.
 His son was Mihill or Michael with the Gowen surname, but also spelled Gowree and Goen.) was one of the First Africans in Virginia, who was a servant who earned enough money to pay for his son's freedom.
 He filed a lawsuit to free his son, arguing that he wanted to raise him as a Christian.
 The court agreed and freed the son.

 Early life

 John Graweere was born in Africa around 1615 with the name of João Geaween.
 He was likely born in Angola.
 He is believed to have arrived in Virginia between the 1620s or early 1630s.
 (Note: Hashaw states that Graweere arrived in 1619.)
+A man named John was a servant of ship captain William Evans or Ewins.
+John was in England in 1622 when he departed on the James for Virginia.

 Servitude

 He was among the First Africans in Virginia.
 He lived in James City (now Jamestown), one of the few black indentured servants, and likely worked as a field hand in tobacco fields for William Evans.
 It was not clear if he was enslaved for a lifetime or was a servant for a set number of years.
 Graweere was able to raise hogs and the earnings were split between himself and Evans.